axoflow/axosyslog-core-docs/content/filterx/function-reference.md

 ## format_json {#format-json}

-Formats a JSON object or array into a string.
+Formats any value into a raw JSON string.

 Usage: `format_json($data)`